halon-extras/bounce-list/README.md

 ```
 /550 5.7.1 Email quota exceeded\./,other,&google,EOD
 /550 5.7.1 Email quota exceeded\./,other,&google
+/550 5.7.1\./,other,"&hotmail,&office365"
 /.*/,other
 ```

-Where the first column is the bounce pattern (PCRE, caseless matching), the second is the returned value if there is a match, the third is the grouping, the fourth is the SMTP state and the fifth is a comment.
+Where the first column is the bounce pattern (PCRE, caseless matching), the second is the returned value if there is a match, the third is the grouping (support list of groupings separated by comma), the fourth is the SMTP state and the fifth is a comment.
 Lines starting with `#` are treated as comments.

 ## Exported commands